Here are some questions that are frequently asked about the University of Georgia Auxiliary Services.

 Auxiliary Services is made up of retail and service departments that serve UGA’s campus community.

-You can shop in the UGA Bookstore or make purchases with your Bulldog Bucks card on or off campus, eat at one of the eighteen different dining locations, ride the transit system to explore campus, park in one of the visitor's pay lots or use your permit at designated lots, and play a round of golf at the UGA Golf Course.
+You can shop in the UGA Bookstore, eat at one of the several different on-campus dining locations, ride the transit system to explore campus, park in one of the visitor's pay lots or use your permit at designated lots, and play a round of golf at the UGA Golf Course.

 Is Auxiliary Service part of the University?